obertscheiderfhwn/RTMsim/README.md

 In order to use RTMsim follow the following steps:
 - Download Julia from https://julialang.org/downloads/ and add Julia to path such that can be started from command line.
 - Open Julia terminal, change to package manager with `]` and `add Gtk GLMakie Makie NativeFileDialog Glob LinearAlgebra JLD2 GeometryBasics Random FileIO ProgressMeter`.
-- Go to the directory with the RTMsim repository and double click on run_rtmsim_GUI.bat for GUI or run_rtmsim.bat for use of input.txt.
+- Go to the directory with the RTMsim repository and double click on run_rtmsim_GUI.bat.

 Alternatively, open Julia terminal, go to the directory with the RTMsim repository with `cd("path")` and start with `include("rtmsim_GUI.jl")` or `include("rtmsim.jl")`.
 There one has direct access to all functions, e.g.
 - `rtmsim.plot_mesh(1,"meshfiles\\mesh_permeameter1_foursets.bdf")` for plotting the mesh